Mission and Mandate

 The Department of healthpolo.com/ is composed of several agencies and offices, each with its own specific focus and responsibilities.
 Some of the key components of HHS include:

-• Centers for Disease Control and Prevention (CDC): The CDC is a leading national public health institute responsible for protecting public health and safety controlling and preventing the spread of diseases, injuries, and disabilities.
+- Centers for Disease Control and Prevention (CDC): The CDC is a leading national public health institute responsible for protecting public health and safety by controlling and preventing the spread of diseases, injuries, and disabilities.

-• Food and Drug Administration (FDA): The FDA is responsible for protecting and promoting public health regulating and supervising food safety, pharmaceuticals, medical devices, cosmetics, and other products.
+- Food and Drug Administration (FDA): The FDA is responsible for protecting and promoting public health by regulating and supervising food safety, pharmaceuticals, medical devices, cosmetics, and other products.

 Key Functions and Responsibilities